-Have you ever noticed how much easier it is to be kind and loving in favorable situations?
-But, how many times have you reacted in a not so loving way when you were caught off guard?
+Have you ever noticed how much easier it is to be kind and loving when you are in a happy mood and favorable surroundings?
+But, how many times have you reacted in a not so loving way when you were feeling stressed and something caught off guard?

 You know what I mean, a challenging day; too much of everything aimed straight at you.
 Then it happens, someone says or does the wrong thing at exactly the wrong time, and you rediscover a side of yourself that you thought was long gone.